NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 === Host-Host Data Transfers

 // intro
-As described in @sec:methods_hpc, every time this implementation finishes coarse-propagating and creating the subproblems, those problems are distrubuted from the director to a worker nodes over the network.
+As described in @sec:scale, every time this implementation finishes coarse-propagating and creating the subproblems, those problems are distrubuted from the director to a worker nodes over the network.
 Not only does there need to be more work done in order to transmit the problems (e.g. the problems need to be converted from structured data to a bit-stream by serialization) but the throughput of networking hardware is much, much slower compared even to PCI-E.

 // cluster topology
 It has been shown that cluster topology (i.e. how workers are related to each other, not necessarily physically) can have a significant effect on the performance of inter-machine communication @Deng2020.
 As such, there are two topologies to consider: the network associated with the physical path any data takes (e.g. all data has to go through the director), and the network of nodes each node can "see".
 The former _physical topology_ consists of the tangible material through which electrical impulses are sent such as ethernet cabling.
 The latter _logical topology_ encodes the worker that a particular worker can share data.